samwolfshohl/my-tweet-app-lacework/README.md

 #
-# my-tweet-app-lacework-GKE
+# my-tweet-app-lacework
 #
-Docker demo example application launched into GKE
+Docker demo example application launched into AWS

 ![Picture of the example application](https://github.com/automatecloud/my-tweet-app-lacework/blob/master/Pictures/picturenew.png?raw=true)

 ## For what is this repository?

-This application was designed to show how easy it is to integrate Lacework Vulnerability Scanner with Visual Studio Code and GitHub Actions and fully auto manage the deployment of the application inside a GCP GKE Kubernetes cluster.
+This application was designed to show how easy it is to integrate Lacework Vulnerability Scanner with Visual Studio Code and GitHub Actions and fully auto manage the deployment of the application inside a AWS EKSKubernetes cluster.

 It is using a simple Docker container image based on Alpine, Python and Flask as componentes that have some critical and medium vulnerabilities.